 Below are my recommendation for types & brands of sharpening tools that you will likely need right at the start of your traditional woodworking sharpening.
 If you’re on a really tight budget, don’t fret.
 You can use your judgement to narrow down this list and make due without everything at first…but just make sure that you buy fewer tools at first, rather than lower quality tools.
 I guarantee that you’ll have to buy a better replacement down the road.
 But you can often find the highest quality antique tools for less money than poor quality new tools.

 Let me first say that there are many methods for getting a keen edge on chisels & plane irons.
 You can see my page on learning how to sharpen your hand tools here.
 I spent a lot of time and money trying to find the system that works best for me.
 My system involves obtaining a primary angle on a grinder, then honing the angles on waterstones.
 This system is also used by the majority of other traditional woodworkers.
 Sandpaper sharpening works, but is more expensive in the long run.
 Huge sharpening machines (like this) are really slow & expensive.
 So I stick with a fairly traditional method.

 Buy a Slow Speed Grinder with Tool Rest

-The tool rests that come with grinders are usually junk.
-Take them off.
+The tool rests that come with grinders are not ideal, but over time you can learn to grind free hand with them.
+I however, take them off.
 I recommend that you buy the Veritas Grinder Tool Rest (pictured above).
 It’s the tool rest that was most people recommended to me, and I’ve really enjoyed my set.
 The angle is simple to adjust.
 You can purchase it here.
 The Vertitas Grinding Jig (sold separately) leaves a bit to be desired, but maybe I just haven’t figured it out yet?
 Just learn to grind freehand like your ancestors!

 Buy a Grinder Wheel Dresser